Camille Schrier: Early life and education

-Schrier was born in Doylestown, Pennsylvania to Thomas and Cheryl (née Camillo) Schrier.
+Schrier was born in Doylestown, Pennsylvania, to Cheryl and Thomas Schrier.
 She has one older sibling.
-As a child, Schrier was diagnosed with Ehlers-Danlos Syndrome.
-During the Miss America 2020 competition, Schrier also revealed that she was diagnosed with obsessive-compulsive disorder and recovered from an eating disorder as a teenager.
+As a child, Schrier was diagnosed with Ehlers–Danlos Syndrome.
+During the Miss America 2020 competition, Schrier also revealed that she was diagnosed with obsessive–compulsive disorder (OCD) and recovered from an eating disorder as a teenager.

 Schrier graduated with honors from the Hun School of Princeton in 2013.
 During high school, Schrier was a multi-sport varsity athlete; participating in track and field, swimming, and field hockey.
 Schrier briefly attended University of Michigan before transferring to Virginia Tech her junior year and graduating cum laude in 2018 with dual bachelor of science degrees, one in biochemistry and one in systems biology and a minor in chemistry.
 At Virginia Tech, she was in Kappa Delta sorority.
 She was accepted to VCU School of Pharmacy and had completed her first year of doctoral program before winning the Miss Virginia title.

 In 2024, Schrier graduated from VCU School of Pharmacy with a Doctor of Pharmacy degree.